by Josef Weiss

 Tenable SecurityCenter Continuous View (CV) with Nessus and Nessus Network Monitor (NNM) provide detailed information about VNC vulnerabilities, exploits, events, and related traffic flows.
 The VNC Detection dashboard contains components that report on VNC vulnerabilities, exploits, and traffic flow.
-By understanding the vulnerabilities and their severities, SC CV users can better assess risk prioritize mitigations to discovered vulnerabilities.
-Furthermore, knowing which vulnerabilities are exploitable helps security professionals to resolve threats before attacks occur.
+By understanding the vulnerabilities and their severities, analysts can better assess risk and prioritize mitigations.
+Furthermore, knowing which vulnerabilities are exploitable helps security professionals resolve threats before attacks occur.
 Understanding the normal network traffic flow and the direction of VNC communications allows for anomaly analysis and increases the likelihood breach detection.

-This dashboard provides all these tools and trending to help assist in knowing which VNC vulnerabilities exist, as well as their associated risks.
-The dashboard and its components are available in the SecurityCenter Feed, an app store of dashboards, reports, assurance report cards and assets.
-The dashboard can be easily located in the SecurityCenter Feed by selecting category Detection, and then selecting tags vnc, inbound, outbound, and internal.
+This dashboard provides all these tools to help assist in identifying potential VNC vulnerabilities and associated risks.
+The dashboard and its components are available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, assurance report cards and assets.
+The dashboard can be easily located in the SecurityCenter Feed under the category Discovery & Detection.

 The dashboard requirements are:

 - SecurityCenter 5.6.1

 - Nessus 7.0.1

 VNC Detection -Total Number of Events per Day over 7 Days: This event-by-day component is useful for understanding the total amount of VNC events being seen each day over a period of 7 days .
 By viewing the total amount of VNC event each day, an IT team can quickly recognize when anomalies are happening in the network.
 This component displays the total number of VNC events per day over a 7 day period.
 Any substantial increase or decrease in VNC events indicates a change in the normal VNC activity.VNC Detection - VNC Network Traffic Directional Event Trending: Monitoring for inbound and outbound VNC traffic will vary based on network configuration.
 Network administrators should review network traffic trends to determine if traffic is following normal usage patterns.
 This component displays a VNC network traffic directional event trending flow over 25 days.
 The traffic flow is represented using the directional filters of internal, inbound, and outbound.